Programs and results

 CFY is ensuring the financial resources are not a barrier for children to be able to participate.

 Target 4.2 Equal Access -ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education.
 CFY is funding these type programs to remove the financial barriers.
+Additionally CFY is proving funding working as the lead facilitator in partnership with multiple entities to ensure Title One Elementart children are provided access to critical water saftey lessons in grades K-2 as many of these children have financial and transportation barriers to attend traditional swine lessons.

 As outlined in the previous section CFY is already funding these initiatives so it has shown its capacity.
-Our strategic plan show how over the next four fiscal years we will expand the capacity to create event greater impacts.
+Our strategic plan show how over the next three fiscal years we will expand the capacity to create event greater impacts.

 Target 4.4 is ongoing and at the core of CFY mission.